Battle of Gabiene: Prelude

 During the winter of 316-315 BC, Antigonus tried to surprise Eumenes in Persia by marching his army across a desert to try and catch his enemy off guard.
 Unfortunately he was observed by some locals who reported it to his opponents.
 Eumenes then tricked Antigonus in believing he had his entire army with him.
 He gathered together a body of troops and, marking out on the hills a large camp, he had each soldier tend a campfire during the night giving the impression that a large army encamped there.
 Antigonus gave up his plan and awaited the rest of his army.
 A few days later, the armies drew together and encamped opposite of each other about five miles apart.
 They were on a broad plain, entirely uncultivated because of the loose and salty soil.

+Opposing forces

+Antigonus' strength at this battle was 22,000 heavy infantry, an unknown number of light infantry, 9,000 cavalry and 65 war elephants.
+His heavy infantry was made up of at least 7,000 Macedonians, 6,500 Pantodapoi, 2,000 Lycians and Phamphylians and 6,500 Greek mercenaries; the light infantry is not specified; the cavalry is also not specified but numbered around 9,000 heavy and light cavalry.

+Eumenes' army amounted of 36,700 infantry (both heavy and light), 6,000 cavalry and 114 elephants.
+The army's most important element were its core of veterans from Alexander the Great's army; the 3,000 Argyraspides (Silver Shields) and the 3,000 Hypaspists (Shield-Bearers).